 - The software crisis.
 Examples of large-scale project failure, such as the London Ambulance Service system and the NHS National Programme for IT.
 Intrinsic difficulties with software. - The software life cycle.
 Getting the requirements right; requirements analysis methods; modular design; the role of prototyping; the waterfall, spiral and evolutionary models. - Critical systems.
 Examples of catastrophic failure; particular problems with real-time systems; usability and human error; verification and validation. - Quality assurance.
 The contribution of reviews and testing; reliability growth models; software maintenance and configuration management; life-cycle costs. - Tools.
-The effect of high-level languages; object-oriented systems and object reuse; an overview of formal methods with some application examples; project planning tools; automated testing tools. - Large software systems.
-The role of application domain knowledge; changing requirements; risk reduction versus due diligence; communications failure; organizational factors.
+The effect of high-level languages; object-oriented systems and object reuse; an overview of formal methods with some application examples; project planning tools; automated testing tools. - Guest lecture.
+A guest lecture from an industry speaker about the realities of managing software development in a commercial environment.